 Alan Riley is a Senior Fellow at the Atlantic Council, Washington DC.
 He specializes in antitrust, trade and energy law and EU policy issues.

-He previously held a chair in international commercial law at the City Law School, Grays Inn, part of City University, London from 2007-2015.
-Prior to that he held a number of academic appointments in London, Nottingham and Edinburgh.
-He has written extensively over the last two decades on antitrust, trade and energy issues.
+From 2007 to 2015, Mr. Riley held a chair in international commercial law at the City Law School, Grays Inn, part of City, University of London.
+Prior to that, he held a number of academic appointments in London, Nottingham and Edinburgh.

-He is chair of the Competition Law Scholars Forum (clasf) and co-editor of the Competition Law Review.
-He holds a PhD from the Europa Institute, Edinburgh University, and qualified in 1991 as an English solicitor.
+Mr. Riley was founding chair of the Competition Law Scholars Forum (clasf) and is co-editor of the Competition Law Review.
+He holds a PhD from the Europa Institute, Edinburgh University and qualified in 1991 as an English solicitor.

-He also specialises in energy law, particularly in relation to the market and strategic questions in relation to pipeline gas and LNG.
+In the field of energy law, he specializes in legal, market and strategic questions in relation to pipeline gas and LNG.

-In the energy field, he is researching a number of questions concerning market liberalization, and market regulation in both the Russian and European Union gas markets.
+In the energy field, he is researching a number of questions concerning market liberalization as well as market regulation in both the Russian and European Union gas markets.

-He is author of “The Potemkin Dragon: China, A Danger to Itself and the World.”
+He is the author of “The Potemkin Dragon: China, A Danger to Itself and the World.”